UkiDLucas/ADAS_AD_System_Architecture/ADAS AD System Architecture - Uki D Lucas .md

-## Contributions by the readers

-The architects are a very opinionated bunch, every company has different approach to the design, so I expect a metric ton of criticism.

-Please consider the following: if you provide me a correction in a constructive format such as "You have written that X is Y, but based on [URL included] the X is really Z" than I will include the correction and refer to you in the reference by name as the source of new information.
-Mean people and trolls will be ignored.

 ## Value provided

-In order to write this book I had to spend many weekends and burn much of the midnight oil.
+In order to write this book I had to sacrifice many weekends and burn some midnight oil.

 The field of automated driving is changing constantly and updating the book takes effort and motivation.

+In fact, more papers are published daily on the subject of perception than any single human could read.

 The author assumes there will be very limited group of people who are interested in reading this book, so every copy sold will make the motivational difference in order to continue the effort.

 This book is sold with license for a single person who paid for it.
 Sharing any part of the content is a violation of a copyright and an ethical trespass.

-If you would like to buy this book to share it with your team as PDF or ebook, please contact the author for a deep group discount.
+If you would like to buy this book to share it with your team as PDF or ebook, please contact the author for a deep group discounts.

+This book costs a fraction of what a System Architect makes in one hour.

 If you have obtained a free copy of this book please consider purchasing  a copy from Amazon Kindle to show your support for author's efforts.
-This book costs a fraction of what a System Architect makes in one hour, please consider it.

 I hope you will find this book a good reference.
-If you previously purchased the book on Kindle, I suggest to occasionally delete it from your device and download it again to get an updated version.
+If you previously purchased the book on Kindle, I suggest to occasionally delete it from your device and download it again to get the newest version.